microcks/microcks.io/content/documentation/explanations/dispatching.md

 {{< image src="images/documentation/dispatcher-updated.png" alt="image" zoomable="true" >}}

-> 💡 We recommend having an in-depth look at the exemple provided on the page to fully understand the power of different options.
+> 💡 We recommend having an in-depth look at the example provided on the page to fully understand the power of different options.

 #### Illustration